Salma-Bouzid/language_detection/README.md

  Test on this data : http://www.statmt.org/europarl/

-The main challenges of this task is:
+The main considerations in this task are:

 1.How to avoid loading the entire dataset in order to create a training and validation files.

-2.Design sets with balanced classes.
+2.Designing sets with balanced classes.

-3.Use classical Natural Language Processing methods that allow you to get fast,cheap and very good results.
+3.Using classical Natural Language Processing methods that allow you to get fast,cheap and very good results.